1. Keep Customers in Front of Your Stall

 Mix and match techniques (Bakers dozens, give them the 13th free); some already measured out in pints or 1-pound baskets; bulk sells more.

-Salsa pack: tomatoes, onions, cilantro, peppers, etc. (Value added-already packaged - include a recipe)
+Try a salsa pack: tomatoes, onions, cilantro, peppers, etc. (value added-already packaged - include a recipe).

 4. The Key to Direct Marketing is Repeat Buying

-Farm identity: Use farm name and logo so they know who to come back to.
-Use as much labeling as possible.
+Farm identity: Use a farm name and logo so they know who to come back to.
+Use as much labeling and signage as possible.

 Consider frequent buyer programs (works well for things like flowers).